Literature review | Post-Market Studies and Surveillance Study | Mar 25, 2024

 Most surveys worldwide show low prevalence of HTP use by youth

 Although only a limited number of studies have researched youth use of HTPs, there are some data available, mostly from countries where HTPs are sold.
 Generally, the data show that the population most likely to use HTPs are current adult smokers, with low uptake by youth.
-Data from studies conducted in Japan, Germany, Switzerland, Denmark, the Netherlands, England, the U.S., and Canada, by local health ministries and organizations, find that HTP use among youth is in the low single-digits percent.
+Data from studies conducted in Japan, Germany, Switzerland, Denmark, the Netherlands, England, and Canada, by local health ministries and organizations, find that HTP use among youth is in the low single-digits percent.

 Youth should not use any nicotine-containing products.
 The issue of youth use must be addressed both from a regulatory point of view and by applying responsible marketing practices by manufacturers, and industry stakeholders, including retailers.
 Beyond our existing responsible marketing practices, we continue to look for, test, learn, and develop technology to guard against unintended use, unintended access to product information and purchase, and prevent youth from initiating nicotine use or using our smoke-free devices.
 Managing the social impacts of our products by ensuring that they do not reach unintended audiences is a priority, and we continue to put in place youth access prevention safeguards in our direct and indirect retail channels.